tweecode/format-catalog/README.md

 ### The fields

-* name, author, license, proofing, icon, and description are taken from the story format; "url" is reserved for that use but not present.
+* name, author, license, proofing, icon, and description are taken from the story format itself; "url" is reserved for that use but not present.
 * docs: a URL providing significant documentation (in the case of Snowman clones, documentation beyond the copy of Snowman's docs).
+* demo: a URL providing a demo story.
 * base: the base url for getting the format, ideally using HTTPS.
-Note that github will not serve this file correctly, so don't put a github link into this field.
+Note that github will not serve format files correctly, so don't put a github link into this field.
 * format: the filename of the story format if it isn't "format.js".
 (Yes, someone went there.)
-* repo: the URL of the code repository for the format
+* repo: the URL of the code repository for the format.
 * official (boolean): is this an official Twine 1 or 2 format?
-* twine1 (boolean): the format supports Twine 1
+* twine1 (boolean): the format supports Twine 1.
-* twine2 (boolean): the format supports Twine 2
+* twine2 (boolean): the format supports Twine 2.
 * tags (array of string): various notable facts about the format, including "stretchtext","markdown", "beta", "unavailable", "twee".
 Feel free to add more.
 * extendedDescription: a more detailed or comparative description than the one included in the story format.
 * basedOn: the parent format.